NOTICE OF PUBLIC MEETING - News Break

 NOTICE OF PUBLIC MEETING

-Notice is hereby given to consider a proposed Certificate of Appropriateness for demolition of an out building submitted by James Frazier Garland/Interravest LLC for the buildings located at 114 West 6th Street, Leadville, Colorado.
-Legal description of the property is: LOTS 1, 2, 3 & 4 BLK 49 STEVENS & LEITERS.
+Notice is hereby given to consider a proposed Certificate of Appropriateness for Front Façade Renovation submitted by 311/313 HARRISON AVENUE, LLC, Rep: Matt Delany for the buildings located at 311 and 313 Harrison Ave., Leadville, Colorado.
+Legal description of the property is: LOT 4 BLK 2 ADDITION L I CO LOT 5 BLK 2 ADDITION L I CO.
 The proposed Certificate of Appropriateness will be considered by the Historic Preservation Commission at a public meeting at 4:00 p.m. on Tuesday, July 13, 2021.
 The Historic Preservation Commission will make a recommendation to Leadville City Council.
 Leadville City Council will consider the matter at a public hearing at the City Council meeting on Tuesday, July 20, 2021 at 6:00 p.m.www.leadvilleherald.com